timsutton/brigadier/README.md

 By default, when `--install` is used, it will clean up its extracted files after installation, unless the `--leave-files` option is given, so unless you want to keep the files around you shouldn't need to clean up after it.

+## Running/building from source on Windows

+If you'd rather run it as a standard Python script, you'll need [Python for Windows](http://www.python.org/download/releases) (this was tested with the latest 2.7 release) in order to execute the script.

+If you'd rather build it yourself, you can use the included build script.
+It requires [Python](http://www.python.org/download/releases) and the matching version of [pywin32](http://sourceforge.net/projects/pywin32/files).
+It handles downloading PyInstaller for you.
+Simply run it with no arguments, and it will build a zip file in the current working directory:

+`c:\python27\python build_windows_exe.py`

 ## Unpack details on Windows

 On OS X, we have the native hdiutil and pkgutil commands to do the work of unpacking the driver files.
 On Windows, we: